andrew/ultimate-awesome/README.md

 - [awesome-creatures](https://github.com/KeyboardInterrupt/awesome-creatures) - A List of Awesome Creatures Sites and Resources!.
 - [awesome-azure-openai-copilot](https://github.com/kimtth/awesome-azure-openai-copilot) - 🔷A curated list of awesome Azure OpenAI🌀and Microsoft Copilot✈️.
 - [awesome-conan](https://github.com/kkimmy/awesome-conan) - A curated list of resources for Conan.
-- [awesome-image-matting](https://github.com/kshitijagrwl/awesome-image-matting) - A curated list of research and resources for image matting.
 - [awesome-ai](https://github.com/kyrios-jawad/awesome-ai) - Learn Awesome list for all things AI, ML and deep learning can do.
 - [practice-javascript-programming-projects](https://github.com/labex-labs/practice-javascript-programming-projects) - Build real JavaScript projects with 104 beginner-friendly challenges.
 Learn by doing with guided coding exercises and practical applications.
 - [awesome-csirt](https://github.com/Lalospidey/awesome-csirt) - A list of awesome CSIRT tools and presentations.